 Allow some Lifestyle Inflation…Within Reason

 I know that lifestyle inflation may be a taboo topic, and I am not saying to go crazy on the spending.
 But, what I am saying, is allow yourself some fun money.
 Whether it’s a set aside amount of money to go out with friends every once in a while or money to buy something you want for your new home, buy it!
-Just make sure you do it within reason.
+Just make sure you do it within reason – don’t go buy a brand new sports car and then complain because you can’t afford the car insurance (or if you already did this, maybe find the best car insurance company to lower your rates).
 Please, please avoid my mistake of going crazy with lifestyle inflation and racking up debt on your credit cards with no second thought.
 The key is to set aside an amount each month for “fun” or “entertainment” and live within that.
 This assumes of course that you’re already budgeting and living below your means each month.

 Start Paying off the Student Loans Right Away…if You Can